 There are a number of effective ways to promote your business today, but with all of them in use by so many businesses, it’s hard to stand out with simply the channel you’re using.
 In order to capture the attention of your target audience and stand out above your competition, you’ve got to work on your messaging, delivery, and approach within each channel to shine.

-Having a creative and authentic name for your email newsletter, or different names for each of your different mailing lists can:
+Having a creative and authentic name for your email newsletter can help you to:

-In addition to having catchy and effective email subject lines, you can also use the email newsletter name itself to increase the appeal of your emails and maybe even increase open rates.
-Here are some of the common tactics you can use to come up with creative newsletter names:
+In addition to having catchy and effective email subject lines, you can also use the email newsletter name itself to increase the appeal of your emails.
+Below are some creative tactics you can use to come up with creative newsletter names.

 Simple rhyme schemes can be delightful (Can I use that word?
 Yes.) and memorable.
 Choose a root word to build off of that ties into your local business or simply use your business’s name:

 Blog Paws, on the other hand…

 For rhyming newsletter names, online tools like Rhymezone.com come in handy if you go this route.

 Using words that begin with the same letter or sound can help your newsletter name to roll off the tongue and welcome a click.
 Alliteration has been shown to focus a reader’s attention on specific sections of text and generate a natural rhythm and even a feeling.
 Specific sounds may also suggest undertones.
 For instance “s” may strike a ssslithering or sssecret feel.
 So keep this in mind in relation to your brand personality.
 Others may suggest no undertones at all, though, so don’t take this fact too seriously.

 A pun uses a word or phrase’s double meaning to its advantage.
 These are particularly popular as they’re often humorous and clever.